lupyuen/lupyuen.github.io/src/tcc.md

 - [Find out __How It Works__](https://github.com/lupyuen/tcc-riscv32-wasm#nuttx-app-runs-in-a-web-browser)

 __TLDR:__ 1️⃣ We called [__JavaScript Local Storage__](https://github.com/lupyuen/tcc-riscv32-wasm#nuttx-app-runs-in-a-web-browser)
  to copy the RISC-V ELF `a.out` from TCC WebAssembly to NuttX Emulator...
-2️⃣ Then we patched `a.out` into the [__ROM FS Filesystem__](https://github.com/lupyuen/tcc-riscv32-wasm#nuttx-app-runs-in-a-web-browser) for NuttX Apps.
+2️⃣ Then we patched `a.out` into the [__ROM FS Filesystem__](https://github.com/lupyuen/tcc-riscv32-wasm#nuttx-app-runs-in-a-web-browser) for NuttX Emulator.
 Nifty!

 ![NuttX App built in a Web Browser...
 Runs inside the Web Browser!](https://lupyuen.github.io/images/tcc-emu2.png)